End-to-End Virtual Screening Campaign Guide

 3. Calibration Strategy

 Calibration is the most important step that most campaigns skip.
 Before screening thousands or millions of compounds, you must establish which scoring function actually correlates with experimental potency for your specific target.
-R² from IC50 calibration dictates every engine and readout selection decision downstream.
+R² from IC50 calibration dictates every engine and readout selection decision downstream.3.1 What to Calibrate

 - Use a set of compounds with known experimental activity (EC50, IC50, Ki) against your target.